-NB: As SNIC now provides a copmutational environment for sensitive data (SNIC/UPPMAX Bianca), Mosler will be be decommissioned .
+NB: As SNIC now provides a computational environment for sensitive data (SNIC/UPPMAX Bianca), Mosler has been decommissioned.

 The Mosler secure computing environment enables scientists to carry out research on sensitive data, e.g. personal data relating to health, in accordance with the Personal Data Act.

 The project is owned and managed by NBIS.

 The Mosler system is based on the Norwegian system TSD 2.0, developed at the University Centre for IT (USIT) at the University of Oslo (UiO).
 The basic layout of the system is a secure centralised service at Uppsala University where data are stored.
 Within the secure environment a High Performance Computing (HPC) resource is provided for large jobs.
 All projects on the system will have their own set of virtual machines (VM).
 Users access their VM via a secured graphical terminal using two-factor authentication, and all communication is encrypted.
 This way the data is controlled and secured in the central secure vault and the risk of losing data is minimized.
 The environment is secured by a strict firewall and no internet access is allowed within the environment.